You Support This Site

 Why, (Volcano) animals could be expelling enough CO2 to cover an island in fog for hundreds of years.
 Maybe even a really big animal.

 You don't need a Science Moment to tell you that's absurd.
-But the homeless guy, who seems unworried about what an "Evil Oil Corporation" would do to a stowaway on the high seas (Hmm.
+But the homeless guy, who seems unconcerned over what an "Evil Oil Corporation" would do to a stowaway on the high seas (Hmm.
 Then are they really THAT evil?), turns out to be a Princeton University Associate Professor (which actually explains every ignorant thing he does throughout the rest of the movie).

 Stowaway takes himself seriously serious and his name is Jack Prescott - which is about as New England Country Club as you can get.
 He stowed away to take photographs of the unexplored island!
 And there is not a thing that an Evil Oil Corporation like Petrox can do about it, so "Nyahh!"